sp4cerat/Game-NET/README.md

 * No compression
 * No encryption
 * Byte order will be supported in the future (htons..)
-* only void functions can be used.
-I tested with non-void functions, but it made the client/server programming much more complex
+* Only void functions supported.
+Non-void functions were tested but complicated everything.

 **Example Game Features**